The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 As a manager, your tech projects don’t need heavy frameworks or complex tools.

-They need a small set of high-impact simple habits that create clarity, ownership, and momentum — without adding overhead.
+They need a small set of high-impact simple habits that create clarity, collaboration, and a weekly cadence — without adding overhead.

 • Define success first.

-Projects move faster when everyone knows the problem and what success looks like in plain terms.
+Projects move faster when the leadership support knows the problem and what success looks like in plain terms.

 No heavy docs - it can be done in a 1-pager - just a clear reference about the purpose, what “done” looks like, the high-level steps and timeframes.